Entanglement-Assisted Covert Communication via Qubit Depolarizing Channels: Summary and Discussion

+A promising future research direction is to consider a more general model, where the covert communication channel is formed by a concatenation of the depolarizing channel $\mathcal{V}_{A\to BE}$ with a general channel $\mathcal{P}_{E\to W}$ to Willie, namely, $\mathcal{N}_{A\to BW}=(\mathrm{id}_B\otimes \mathcal{P}_{E\to W})\circ \mathcal{V}_{A\to BE}$.
+Those scenarios are out of scope for the current paper, but it would be interesting to consider in future work.
+The amount of entanglement utilized also requires further study.
+Recently, Wang et al. \cite{bloch_resource_efficient} improved the previous result by Gagatsos et al. \cite{Bash-Bosonic} and showed achievability using $\sim\sqrt{n}$ two-mode squeezed vacuum states, i.e., entanglement of dimension $\sim 2^{\sqrt{n}}$, which is negligible when compared to the code size.
+Here, relying on position-based coding, we use $n$ qubit pairs per message.
+It would be worthwhile to explore methods to reduce the entanglement dimension within the finite dimensional setting as well.

 Our results can be viewed as a step forward towards understanding covert communication via general quantum channels in the presence of pre-shared entanglement resources.
 Following the past literature, the preliminary results on entanglement-assisted communication via the depolarizing and erasure channels \cite{bennett1999entanglement} have led to a complete characterization for a general quantum channel \cite{EA_capacity_bennet}.
 We can only hope to see the same progress in the study of covert communication.
-The quantum erasure channel is another fundamental model in Quantum Shannon Theory, \cite{bennett1997capacities} where for an input state $\rho$, Bob receives the original state with probability $1-q$, or an erasure state $\ketbra{e}$, which is orthogonal to the qubit space, with probability $q$.
+The quantum erasure channel is another fundamental model in quantum information theory \cite{bennett1997capacities}, where for an input state $\rho$, Bob receives the original state with probability $1-q$, or an erasure state $\ketbra{e}$, which is orthogonal to the qubit space, with probability $q$.
 For this channel, Bob can determine that Alice sent $\ket{1}$ with certainty, as $\mathrm{supp}(\mathcal{N}_{A \to B} (\ketbra{1})) \nsubseteq \mathrm{supp}(\mathcal{N}_{A \to B} (\ketbra{0}))$.
-Thereby, the scaling law becomes $O(\sqrt{n}\log n)$ information bits, even without entanglement resources.
+Thereby, the scaling law becomes $O(\sqrt{n}\log{n})$ information bits, even without entanglement resources.
+At this point, it remains unclear whether this scaling can be achieved with entanglement assistance for every quantum channel that satisfies $\mathrm{supp}(\mathcal{N}_{A \to W} (\ketbra{1})) \subseteq \mathrm{supp}(\mathcal{N}_{A \to W} (\ketbra{0}))$.

-We provide the following interpretation, for both the Gaussian bosonic channel and the qubit depolarizing channel.
-In the bosonic case, the ratio between the entanglement-assisted capacity and the unassisted capacity, follows a logarithmic trend of $\log(1/E)$, where $E$ is the limit on the transmission mean photon number \cite{holevo2003entanglement,9173940}.
-Yet, to ensure covertness, the mean photon number must be restricted to $E_n=O(\frac{1}{\sqrt{n}})$.
-Consequently, an $ O(\log(n))$ factor arises.
-Based on our derivation, a similar phenomenon is observed for the qubit depolarizing channel.